-A guide to surviving a polar vortex

 Polar vortex: A guide to surviving extreme cold

-Temperatures fell to -30C (-22F) in Chicago - colder than parts of Antarctica - and -37C in North Dakota.

-The US National Weather Service is warning that frostbite is possible within just 10 minutes of being outside in such extreme conditions.
+In the bitter cold winter months, being outside during plunging temperatures can pose a threat to health and safety - and can even be deadly.

+Dangerous cold snaps are not uncommon for parts of North America between December and February, affecting millions of people from the Canadian prairies all the way down to the US Midwest and New England.

-So what are the risks of extreme cold and how can you avoid them?
+So what risks does can extreme cold pose, and how can you avoid them?

 Early signs